-When public health agencies assess the safety of chemicals and other agents they rely strongly on the evidence of long-term animal studies.
+When public health agencies assess the safety of chemicals and other agents they rely heavily on the evidence of long-term animal studies.
 These use standardised groups of animals and expose them to the substance of interest under controlled conditions for extended periods, which for rodents is up to two-years for their full life-span.

 The GSMA supported a program of animal studies to assess whether exposure to radio signals at a range of power levels could cause or increase cancer in animals.
 The projects also received funding from the European Commission (known as PERFORM-A projects), national authorities in Austria and Switzerland, the MMF and Elettra2000.
 The University of Helsinki coordinated the programme and provided a firewall between the sponsors and the researchers.